bcaldwell21/MSDS451_Assignment3/README.md

 > The extremely high Cumulative Return for the Options/Short (Realistic) strategy reflects optimistic assumptions (e.g., no slippage, margin constraints, or borrow costs) and is not realistic in practice.

 ## How to Run
-1. Open `MSDS451_Assignment3.ipynb` in Google Colab or a local Jupyter environment.
+1. Open `MSDS451_A3.ipynb` in Google Colab or a local Jupyter environment
-2. Run all cells sequentially from top to bottom.
+2. Run all cells sequentially from top to bottom
-3. Outputs (tables and plots) will be generated inline.
+3. Outputs (tables and plots) will be generated inline
-4. No external datasets are required — the notebook downloads XOM price data directly from Yahoo Finance via `yfinance`.
+4. No external datasets are required — the notebook downloads XOM price data directly from Yahoo Finance via `yfinance`

 ## Research Report
 The report (PDF) includes: